JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 To access resources in your multiplatform projects:

-1. In the `build.gradle.kts` file in the `composeApp` directory, add a dependency to the `commonMain` source set:
+1. In the `build.gradle.kts` file in the `composeApp` directory, add a dependency to the source set you add resources to (`commonMain` in this example):

    ```kotlin
    kotlin {